 Not only does the stock provide a regular income, but capital appreciation on the stock as well.
 The investor wins on both immediate income and long-term growth.
 Because of the dividend, and the potential for even higher dividends later, the investor will hold onto his stock even if the price drops.

-Gambling is typically a play on price appreciation.
+Gambling is typically a play on short-term price appreciation, not long-term dividends or appreciation.
 The gambler is interested in selling at a higher price, and will hold onto a stock only as long as it’s rising in price.
 Should the price rise come to a halt, the gambler will sell the stock and search for better prospects.

 Betting on the Trend, Not the Stock